-The following table provides information on stock options exercised, including the number of shares acquired upon exercise and the value realized, determined as described below, for the named executive officers in the year ended December 31, 2016.
-None of our named executive officers held stock awards other than stock options and RSUs as of December 31, 2016 and no stock awards other than stock options vested during the year ended December 31, 2016.
+The following table provides information on stock options exercised, including the number of shares acquired upon exercise and the value realized, determined as described below, for the named executive officers in the year ended December 31, 2017.
+None of our named executive officers held stock awards other than stock options and RSUs as of December 31, 2017.

-Option A Awards Stock Awards

-Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) (1) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)

-M. Michelle Berrey, M.D., M.P.H.
-13,401 9,583

-Timothy W. Trost, C.P.A.

-W. Garrett Nichols, M.D., M.S.

-Linda M. Richardson
+Option A Awards Stock A wards Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) (1) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$) (2) M. Michelle Berrey, M.D., M.P.H.
+23,474 25,117 50,000 237,500 Timothy W. Trost, C.P.A.
+30,000 142,500 W. Garrett Nichols, M.D., M.S.
+37,500 178,125 Linda M. Richardson 30,000 142,500

-Michael D. Rogers, Ph.D.

-(1) The value realized on exercise is based on the difference between the closing price of our common stock on the date of exercise and the applicable exercise price of those options, and does not represent actual amounts received by the named executive officers as a result of the option exercises.
+- (1) The value realized on exercise is based on the difference between the closing price of our common stock on the date of exercise and the applicable exercise price of those options, and does not represent actual amounts received by the named executive officers as a result of the option exercises. - (2) The value realized on vesting is based on the closing price of our common stock on the date of vesting, and does not represent actual amounts received by the named executive officers as a result of the RSU vesting.